kootie/pete_react/server/README.md

-# Pete's Coffee Order Server
+# Pete's Coffee Notification Server

-This is a simple Express server that handles order storage and sharing across multiple machines for Pete's Coffee, using SQLite database and email notifications.
+This is a simple Express server that handles order notifications for Pete's Coffee, sending both email and WhatsApp messages when orders are placed.

 ## Features

-- ✅ Shared order storage across multiple machines
-- ✅ SQLite database for reliable data storage
+- ✅ Email notifications for new orders
-- ✅ Real-time order status updates
-- ✅ Automatic order archiving when delivered
+- ✅ WhatsApp notifications via Twilio
+- ✅ Professional email templates with Pete's Coffee branding
+- ✅ WhatsApp messages with formatted text
-- ✅ Email notifications for new orders and status updates
+- ✅ Service status monitoring
-- ✅ Email logging and tracking
+- ✅ Test endpoints for both services
-- ✅ Backup and restore functionality
+- ✅ Simple setup and configuration
-- ✅ Fallback to localStorage when server is offline

 ## Setup Instructions